progklb/fantasy-hordes/README.md

 ### Audio

 For footstep sounds, characters raise an animation event at the correct time in their animation loop.
 This notifies the `PlayerCharacter` to play their footstep sound.
 The correct sound is actively assigned/updated in the `AudioControler` based on the surface type that the character is running on - which is handled by `AudioBankTrigger`s in the scene.

+> When implementing/change character animations, remember to update the animation events for audio.